 Maria Theresa Thaler Yemen

-Yemeni silver necklace with thaler and red Coral beads (wearable heritage collection).
+Yemeni silver necklace with thaler and red coral beads (wearable heritage collection).

 Abu Rish